How to Stretch Sweatpants

 Once the area is fully saturated with warm water, put down the spray bottle and grab the spot you wish to stretch.
 Pull the edges of the application site, having your hands pulling away from each other.

-After stretching all of the tight areas, hang them up on a drying rack, clothes hanger or the back of a chair in the kitchen.
+After stretching all of the tight areas, hang them up on a drying rack (line dry), clothes hanger, dry flat or the back of a chair in the kitchen.
+The main focus is to dry them without using a dryer.
 Wait until they are fully dry before you put them on to test your work.
+Make sure you know how to use a dryer properly before any of these steps.

 You may need to repeat the steps until you get the exact stretch you want.